Field note · Buyer tours

 “7 things to check on a condo tour” could apply to any tower.
 This note records recurring Palms Place–specific signals we pause on during buyer tours—patterns that rarely show up in amenity brochures but do show up in HOA packets and resale remarks.

-When the view sells the tour but sound sells the neighbor
+What if the Palms Place view sells the tour but sound sells the neighbor?

 A west-facing unit can look perfect at 2 p.m. on a quiet weekday.
 We still ask buyers to stand in the bedroom with hallway doors closed and listen for elevator machinery, ice machines, or adjacent party walls—especially on floors where hotel operations sit closer to residential stacks.
 If you only tour once, schedule a second pass during a busier window when you can.